 The 2013 Herencia Cabernet Sauvignon – presents an appealing union of dark fruit (plum), chocolate and old cedar box aromas.
 As the wine opens further, reveals aromas of espresso and mocha.
 Plenty of depth across the palate complemented by both ripeness yet a bright acidity.
 The tannins still show plenty of grip, grainier then coarse.
 This wine has aged well and still has plenty of life ahead of it.
 Herencia also produces a Cabernet Sauvignon Reserve.

 The red image of the dancer on the front of all the Herencia wine bottles is a tribute to Ballet Folklorico and to Guillermo’s own daughter who has learned this from family, passed down through the generations.

 Formerly occupied by NFL Great Charles Woodson to showcase his namesake wines, in February 2020, the space converted into a tasting room and lounge for a select group of primarily Mexican American vintners – many of whom are part of the Mexican American Vintners Association (Guillermo became president of MAVA in 2018).
-Not only are wines from the producers featured here, but so to are their generational stories including both struggles and successes.
+This space was called the Braceros Lounge and then it was soon changed to: Napa Lounge.
+Not only are wines from the producers featured here, but so too are their generational stories including both struggles and successes.
 And the space is a tribute to their heritage.

-The Herencia wines are primarily sold direct to consumer – although they have select distribution in parts of Florida.
+The Herencia wines are primarily sold direct to consumer – although they have selected distribution in parts of Florida.
 For more information, visit: www.herenciawines.com